20. Retention of Records Containing Personal Data

-There has been considerable development in records management in recent years, which has been driven not only by the statutory requirements of the DPA 1998, the Freedom of Information (Scotland) Act (FOISA) and the Environmental Information Regulations 2004 (EIRs), but also by the data retention requirements of the legislative and regulatory framework, within which HE institutions operate.
+There has been considerable development in records management in recent years, which has been driven not only by the statutory requirements of Data Protection legislation, the Freedom of Information (Scotland) Act (FOISA) and the Environmental Information Regulations 2004 (EIRs), but also by the data retention requirements of the legislative and regulatory framework, within which HE institutions operate.

 All staff must be aware of their obligations for the appropriate retention of records containing personal data.
-The University's Records Management Unit is actively developing retention schedules.
+Governance Services staff are working with Schools and Service Departments to develop their retention schedules.

-Staff are also advised to refer to JISC's Business Classification Scheme (BCS) and Records Retention Schedules (RRS) for Further Education Institutions and Higher Education Institutions, and, in particular, the Records Retention Schedules for FEIs and HEIs.
+Staff are also advised to refer to JISC's Business Classification Scheme (BCS) and Records Retention Schedules (RRS) for Further Education Institutions and Higher Education Institutions.

 Once it has been established that records containing personal data may be destroyed, this must be done in accordance with the University's guidance on the Safe Disposal of Confidential Waste.

 In order to ensure that the University will be able to demonstrate its legislative compliance in the event of a request under the DPA, (or FOI(S) A, EIRs) being received, a record of the data which has been destroyed and the basis on which this was done (e.g. in accordance with a legal requirement) must be kept for five years by the area in which the destruction took place.
 The University's Record Disposal form should be used for this purpose.